 Formerly known as Children’s Case Management Services, Woodfords’ Behavioral Health Homes for Children is designed to provide support to children with special needs and their families.
-Case managers help link children and parent to resources and services in their own communities.
-Senior case managers will walk each family through the intake process, allowing families to quickly get the help they need.
+Coordinators help link children and parent to resources and services in their own communities.

 Services can range from informational to intensive, defined by the amount of support and intervention a parent and/or child requests.

 - Provide information regarding the child’s diagnosis, trainings, conferences, new research, support groups, and resources and services from which the child and family may benefit.

 - Help families access needed services such as occupational, speech, and/or physical therapy and/or recreational services.
 Observe a child in any of these settings to get to know how the child is functioning and how the professionals are working with the child.